 The foot muff and wind shield combo helps us get out year-round in the wild weather of Colorado.
 Baby OB (now a toddler) was a little nervous about the wind shield at first, but we told them it was their butterfly cocoon and that sealed the deal!
 Now they ask for their “cocoon” whenever it’s windy.

-Overall, if you want one stroller that does it all and does it well, the Guava Roam is your best bet.
+Overall, the Guava Roam is your best bet if you want one stroller that does it all and does it well.
 It’s stable, easy to operate, and makes a great all-around stroller.

 I bought the Roam and the foot muff myself.
-I’ve used the stroller for more than a year of runs, walks, and errands before writing this post.
-Guava did provide the wind shield/rain cover, snack tray, and carry-on bag to me for free.
+I’ve used the stroller for two years (and counting!) of runs, walks, and errands.
+Guava provided a wind shield/rain cover, snack tray, and carry-on bag to me for free.

 More questions?
 Let me know in the comments!